Refusal to Submit to a Breath or Urine Test

 Is it a refusal if I could not go to the bathroom to provide a urine sample?

 Any refusal to provide a urine sample must be intentional.
 For example, if a person cannot urinate because they are dehydrated that is not an intentional refusal.
 Generally, police will provide water for a person to drink so that they can urinate.
-However, there are documents situation where people have anxiety or a shy bladder and cannot urinate.
-Other times people are on prescription medications that have a side effect that makes it difficult to urinate.
+However, there are documented situations where people have anxiety or a shy bladder and cannot urinate.
+Other times, people are on prescription medications that have a side effect that makes it difficult to urinate.
 These are not intentional refusals.
 These cannot be used against you in administrative or criminal law proceedings.
 A skilled DUI lawyer can keep these situations from being used against you.

 Will I go to jail for refusing to blow or refusing to give a blood or urine sample?

 There is only the possibility of jail time if you are charges with the crime of Refusal to Submit to Testing.
 This crime is a first-degree misdemeanor, which means it is punishable by up to a year in jail and a $1,000.00 fine.

 How can you be charged with Refusal to Submit to Testing?

 If you are placed under arrest for DUI, and after being requested by police and implied consent is read you refuse to submit to a breath, blood, or urine test (when required); and your driver's license has previously been suspended for refusing to submit to a breath, blood or urine test; then you can be charged with this crime.
 This crime is very technical.
 If there are any deficiencies or technicalities, a skilled DUI attorney will be able to exploit these issues and provide a successful defense.